nexnt/T809DATA_2021/06_neural_networks/README.md

 3. Name three other domains where RNNs are suitable model types for regression/classification

-## Bonus
+## Independent section
-This is an open ended bonus question.
+This is an open ended independent question.
 You are welcome to try other tutorials in the PyTorch documentation, design a model that achieves some task on Icelandic text, create your own model like the one in `example.py` or anything else you come up with.

 Turn in your code and a PDF document with your experiments and results.